-The Master of Science in School Psychology program is designed for those with a bachelor's degree who are looking to either enrich their professional life or start their journey toward becoming a certified school psychologist.
+The Master of Science in School Psychology with a specialization in Applied Behavior Analysis program is designed for those with a bachelor's degree who are looking to either enrich their professional life or start their journey toward becoming a certified school psychologist.
 Taught by experienced faculty, this program provides students with a basic understanding of the principles of school psychology as applied to education.
 The MS program in School Psychology ia a NASP approved program.

-More information about the Master of Science program in School Psychology.
+More information about the Master of Science program in School Psychology with a specialization in Applied Behavior Analysis.

 An applicant must have successfully completed a bachelor’s degree from a